Thursday, March 10, 2011

 Here goes:

-We got to Daniel's preschool in the nick of time.
+We got to the preschool in the nick of time.
 And I mean, right at 9:00 on the nose.
 Any later and I would have had to get out of the car and personally take him into the school.
 "So far so good", I thought.
 But just as we approached the drop zone I suddenly realized this one minor detail I had forgotten.

 "SIGH... okay...
 I am a mom...
 I can make this happen...
 I really can", I thought.
 "I got this!"
 It was an impossible situation, but I jumped into tap-dancing-mommy-mode and got moving.
 So here's how it went down.

 So we got back to the school at 9:25 am.
 I ran my fingers through my hair and put on some lipstick and we made our way into the school.
-Andrew and I arrived at the mommy event only 10 minutes late and I was extremely proud!!!
+Louie and I arrived at the mommy event only 10 minutes late and I was extremely proud!!!

 As we entered the party room I quickly scanned the "crowd" in search of my son.
 I could hardly wait to see the look on his face when he realized his mother had come after all.
 I made a mental note to begin writing my "Mother of the Year" acceptance speech!